John Day (RAF officer): Early life and education

-John Day was born in England in 1947, however during the first nine years of his life, he spent a considerable amount of time in north east India where his father worked as a tea planter.
+John Day was born in Gillingham, Kent, England in 1947, however during the first nine years of his life, he spent a considerable amount of time in north east India where his father worked as a tea planter.
 He was educated at The King's School, Canterbury and at Imperial College London from where he graduated with a degree in aeronautical engineering.
 During his time at Imperial, Day received an RAF sponsorship and he was a member of the London University Air Squadron.

 RAF career

 Following initial officer training and flying training, Day was posted to RAF Odiham flying the Wessex helicopter.
 He went on to command No. 72 Squadron, flying Wessex helicopters, in Northern Ireland in 1983, and returned to Odiham as Station Commander.

 Day attended the Royal College of Defence Studies in 1990 and then took up the post of Director of Air Force Plans and Programmes at the Ministry of Defence.
 On promotion to air vice marshal in 1994, Day was appointed Air Officer Commanding No. 1 Group.
 In 1997 he was made Deputy Chief of the Defence Staff (Commitments) and Director of Operations for all the United Kingdom's operations (including the Kosovo campaign and operations over Iraq).
 In 2000, Day was appointed Air Member for Personnel and Commander-in-Chief Personnel and Training Command.
 In 2001, he was appointed Commander-in-Chief Strike Command.

-He retired from the Royal Air Force in 2003 and joined BAE Systems as their Senior Military Adviser.
+Day retired from the Royal Air Force in 2003 and joined BAE Systems as their Senior Military Adviser.